gnujedi/comm-setup/README.md

 > * *Nobody in the middle*.
 There are no servers to monitor, censor, or hack.
 > * *Safe by default*.
 Security isn't secure until it's automatic and easy to use.

-It uses the [Tor network]() in order to anonymize you.
+It uses the [Tor network](https://www.torproject.org/) in order to anonymize you.
 What's the Tor network?
+Click the image below to watch a short animation about the Tor network.

 [![Tor Project Animation](torvideoscreen.png)](https://www.youtube.com/watch?v=JWII85UlzKw)

+Ricochet and Conversations both utilize the Tor network to keep you safer.

 ## Conversations

+An amazing messenger for Android.
+This is the primary messenger my family uses to stay in touch.
+You'll need [Orbot]() which is Tor for Android.
+I recommend using [F-droid's]() repository to download Orbot and Conversations.

+Conversations is:

 > A free and open source Jabber/XMPP client for Android.
 Easy to use, reliable, battery friendly.
 With built-in support for images, group chats and e2e encryption.